“It is 2010, why would you want to give birth like an animal”, and other helpful birthing tips from Romania

 OG: You ended up spending 18 months in Pitesti; how did you go about engineering your exit?

 C: After the first week Ivo put in his request to leave.
 This was denied.
 The company had a policy of moving in 6-month cycles.
 After the first 6 months, he was unsuccessful in getting moved, then after 12 months I was getting heavily pregnant so we felt it would be too disruptive to move.

 Finally, after 18 months we got the offer to move to Oman.
 We were ecstatic at the idea of moving back to the Middle East.
 We packed up, took time back in the UK then absolutely 11th hour were told, actually now you’re moving to Colon, Panama – as you know that was another unexpected expat adventure in itself.

 OG: What would you recommend to any potential expats to Romania?

 C: I’m afraid there is absolutely no amount of money we could be paid to return.
 If you have no choice, there are obviously more options available for shopping, schooling and entertainment in Bucharest than in Pitesti, but be warned the roads are dangerous.

-There weren’t a great deal of other expats living there, though you would come across a lot of American Missionaries.
+There weren’t a lot of other expats living there, though you would come across a lot of American Missionaries.
 They were doing things out there with the poorer communities like encouraging safe family planning (as they don’t believe in abortions) and spreading the word about the church.
-Missionaries are quite a different type of expat however.
+Missionaries are quite a different type of expat, however.

 On reflection, overall it was just a really hard experience.
-Parts of the country are beautiful, but facilities are basic, systems somewhat archaic.
-We all got out with our health and its made an interesting story but that’s the only way we can sum up our experience.
+Parts of the country are beautiful, but the facilities are basic, systems somewhat archaic.
+We all got out with our health and it made an interesting story but that’s the only way we can sum up our experience.

 We are as always grateful to Catherine and her family for sharing the details of their expat posting, showing us that even in the worst of times and circumstances you can still pull out some positives and still get through the less desirable postings which can at times be unavoidable.